-If the die that rolled a one was a gear die, that piece of gear has its raring lowered by one.
-Otherwise, the player suffers a point of "trauma to the corresponding Attribute ( if an an Attribute is reduced to 0 by trauma the player becomes incapacitated).
+If the die that rolled a one was a gear die, that piece of gear has its rating lowered by one.
+Otherwise, the player suffers a point of "trauma to the corresponding Attribute (if an Attribute is reduced to 0 by trauma the player becomes incapacitated).

 Combat [ edit ]

 Initiative is determined by having all players roll a d6 and add their Agility score (with some mutations and Talents also offering initiative bonuses).
 The GM then does the same for the NPCs, and any NPCs with the same initiative score share a roll and act together.
 Unlike in most games, a combat turn is not a fixed amount of time, but can instead range from 10 seconds to several minutes.